You are viewing this course for September start 2024

 What will I learn?

+Optional modules include numerical analysis and hydrodynamics.
 You will also undertake a compulsory career planning module as part of your course, which will enhance your employability prospects and enable you to develop valuable transferable skills.

 How will I be taught?

 You will be taught through a complementary set of teaching and learning methods and approaches, ranging from formal lectures, seminars and tutorials to practicals and individual and group-based project work.

 You will be assessed through a combination of coursework, presentations, reports and examinations.

 You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
 You should feel free to contact them at any time for help and advice.

 You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
 By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.

 A Levels BBB-BCC to include B in Mathematics